 So generally speaking, panel manufacturers allow panels to be laid flat.
 If you know of another panel with a particular tilt requirement, please leave a comment below with a link, and I’ll add it to the list.

-As many manufacturers have explained above, one of the main purposes for tilting panels is for self-cleaning.
+As many manufacturers have explained above, one of the main purposes of tilting panels is for self-cleaning.
 The Clean Energy Council explains:

 A minimum tilt of 10° is recommended to take advantage of self-cleaning during rain events.
 Where modules are installed at a tilt angle less than 10°, the customer shall be advised about the need for more frequent cleaning of the modules, and this should be included in the recommended maintenance schedule.